lucasxlu/CVLH/README.md

-# Computer Vision Lab of HZAU
+# XCloud in Java

 ## Introduction

-   This repository is designed for later research in Computer Vision, Machine Learning, Data Mining and NLP.
-It includes web spider, computer vision algorithm, RESTful back-end
-   API and so on.
+   This repository is a Java implementation of [XCloud](https://arxiv.org/pdf/1912.10344.pdf) which provides common AI services (computer vision, NLP, data mining and etc.) with RESTful APIs.
+It allows you to serve your machine learning models with few lines of code.
+The platform is developed and maintained by [@LucasX](https://github.com/lucasxlu) based on SSM (SpringMVC, Spring and MyBatis) and [DeepLearning4J](https://deeplearning4j.org/).

    ![1](Intro/1.png)
    ![2](Intro/2.png)